pyavitz/rpi-img-builder/README.md

 DNS=""				# Your preferred dns

 # change hostname
-CHANGE="false"			# Set to true to set hostname HOSTNAME="raspberrypi"		# Hostname
+CHANGE="false"			# Set to true to change hostname HOSTNAME="raspberrypi"		# Hostname

 For headless use: ssh user@ipaddress